 Method of Assessment

 The knowledge and skills gained by participants are assessed by papers and oral presentations.
-Participants submit a two-page bullet-point overview answering a set questions prior to the teaching period of each module and present their findings during a relevant lecture.
-The second paper (around 1500 words) is written during the two-week teaching period.
-All participants present their paper on the last Friday of the teaching module.
-After the conclusion of the teaching period, participants are required to write the longest paper of the three (7000-8000 words) and this paper carries the greatest weight towards the module grade (70%).
-The topics of the second and third papers are of free choice, but must fall within the topics of the module and are free to be chosen by the participants.
-Upon admission all participants receive the relevant guidelines with detailed instructions, relevant guidance, and dates.
+In each module, participants submit a two-page bullet-point overview answering a set questions prior to the teaching period and present their findings during a relevant lecture (15% of the grade).
+The second paper (around 1500 words) is written during the two-week teaching period (15%).
+All participants present their paper on the last Friday of that period.
+After the conclusion of the module, participants are required to write a longer paper (7000-8000 words), which carries the greatest weight towards the module grade (70%).
+The topics of the second and third papers are of free choice, but must fall within the topics of the module.
+Upon admission, all participants receive the relevant guidelines with detailed instructions, relevant guidance, and dates.
 All these, as well as reading materials, power point presentations are made available online, on a dedicate CourseSites page.

 30 EC – Supervision at any of the partner universities